TusharMohapatra07/Social-media-DB/README.md

 )
 ```

-Associating a comment with an user(the author of the comment):
+To associate a comment with a user (the author of the comment):

 ```sql
 user_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE
 ```

-Associating a comment with a post(post below which the comment was put):
+To associate a comment with a post (the post under which the comment was made):

 ```sql
 post_id INTEGER NOT NULL REFERENCES posts(id) ON DELETE CASCADE